RogersLabGroup/NetCIS/README.md

 ### Step 4: Analysis

-For the first run.
-For gene set enrichment, we remove redundant gene sets.
-This uses scikit-learn's pairwise_distance function which by default will use as many cores and memory as available.
+(For the first run) For gene set enrichment, redundant gene sets are removed.
+Removal uses scikit-learn's pairwise_distance function, which by default will use as many cores and memory as available.
 Once this is done, a copy of these pathways are saved in order to speed up subsequent runs of this step.

 - Time to run: ~7.5 minutes
 - Max memory used: ~33 GB, about 1 GB per core

-For subsequent runs
+(For subsequent runs)

 - Time to run: ~2.5 minutes
 - Max memory used: ~3 GB